percona/pmm/docs/details/victoria-metrics.md

 VictoriaMetrics allows metrics data to be 'pushed' to the server in addition to it being 'pulled' by the server.
 When setting up services, you can decide which mode to use.

+!!! note alert alert-primary ""
-> For PMM 2.12.0 the default mode is 'pull'.
-Later releases will use the 'push' mode by default for newly-added services.
+    The 'push' mode is now default for newly-added services.
+    (In PMM 2.12.0 the default mode was 'pull'.)

 The mode (push/pull) is controlled by the `--metrics-mode` flag for the `pmm-admin config` and `pmm-admin add` commands.